Minors in the Workplace

 I. POLICY AND GENERAL STATEMENT

 Minors may not participate in a study project with, a visit to, or employment by The University of Texas Health Science Center at Houston (“university”) without the prior approval of the Office of Safety, Health, Environment & Risk Management (“SHERM”).
 Individuals who fail to follow this policy may be personally liable for any injuries to a minor.

 For the purposes of this policy, a minor is defined as an individual under the age of 18 years.
 For a minor to be selected as a volunteer, the volunteer opportunity must be approved and processed in accordance with HOOP Policy 159 Volunteers in addition to conforming with this policy.
-For a minor to be selected as an observer, the observer opportunity must be approved and processed in accordance with HOOP Policy 125 Observers in addition to conforming with this policy.
+For a minor to be selected as an observer, in addition to conforming with this policy, the observer opportunity must be approved and processed in accordance with HOOP Policy 125 Visitors and the guidelines on the Observers, Trainees, and Visiting Scientists website, which require visitors to be at least 16 years of age.

 Supervisors who oversee work areas or laboratories are responsible for the safety of all minors who are approved under university guidelines to be in their areas and for compliance with this policy.
 Under no circumstances will minors be allowed to work or study with or around radiation sources, biological agents, hazardous chemicals, power-driven equipment, high voltage equipment, or animals in manners that pose a detrimental risk to their health or well-being.
 Minors will be required to attend laboratory safety training from Environmental Health & Safety prior to entering a laboratory.
 Minors who do not meet any of the official designations noted above are specifically prohibited from visiting laboratories, process areas, or any other area with potential exposure to hazards.
 This prohibition includes minor children of faculty, staff, students and trainees who do not meet any of the official designations noted above.